The Institutional Training Program in Oral Health Research

 These involve research training leading to a Ph.D. degree in oral science.
 This degree is awarded by the Graduate College of The University of Iowa and trainees must meet the requirements for entry to a doctoral program.
 For dentists, the Ph.D. will extend over three to five years full-time.
 The program also supports PhD training for graduates with a B.S. or M.S. degree who wish to pursue a career in oral health research.
 This is a five-year, full-time program.

 This program is designed to allow postdoctoral trainees the opportunity to pursue advanced research training in one of the research program areas indicated above.
 Training positions will be available for up to two years for postdoctoral scholars who have obtained their Ph.D.

 Source of Funds

 The program is funded by the National Institute of Dental and Craniofacial Research, National Institutes of Health.
 Individuals who are accepted into the program will be eligible to receive a stipend on the NRSA scale (or equivalent for non-U.S. appointees), a tuition award, and support for supplies and travel.

-Persons who are interested should contact the director, Dr. Christopher Squier, to discuss their interests and career plans.
+Persons who are interested should contact the director, Dr. Steven Levy, to discuss their interests and career plans.